Frequently Asked Questions

 How many IB exams are there, and when do students take them?

-A student doing the full IB Diploma will take six IB exams.
+A student doing the full IB Diploma will take six IB courses/exams comprising of:

 one literature course